mirah/mmeta/README.txt

 1. Methods must be surrounded with braces instead of using end.
 2. When writing semantic expressions, make sure to match the curly braces.
 Even inside strings. you may need to add a closing brace inside a comment, just to balance the braces.
-3. Every variable is of type `Object`, and every rule returns an `Object` you have to cast it, maybe even inspect it using `instanceof`.
+3. Memoized rules return Object by default.
+You either need to cast the result or you can use $Memo[String] to declare a rule should be memoized and return a string.
 4. The parser throws a `SyntaxError` on error, which is not an `Exception`, but an `Error`, so take care to catch it correctly.